New Mexico Disabled Veteran Benefits

 What it is: state veterans cemeteries, a state procurement/business preference for veteran-owned firms, and an employer hiring credit.

-- State veterans cemeteries: New Mexico operates state veterans cemeteries including Fort Stanton, Gallup, and Angel Fire (with additional locations in development).
-They offer burial for eligible veterans and dependents; confirm eligibility and any costs with the cemetery.
+- State veterans cemeteries: New Mexico operates four state veterans cemeteries — Fort Stanton, Gallup, Angel Fire, and Taos — with a fifth planned for Carlsbad.
+They offer burial for eligible veterans and dependents; confirm eligibility and any costs with the specific cemetery.

 - Federal cemeteries & burial benefits: Santa Fe National Cemetery and Fort Bayard National Cemetery serve New Mexico under the VA National Cemetery Administration, and federal burial benefits (burial flag, government headstone/marker, Presidential Memorial Certificate) apply wherever you are buried.